 The best way I have found to change the balance is by being more productive.
 If you are more productive, you can complete work tasks quicker, better and allow yourself more time for other priorities.
-I have found a couple of key learnings over the years have help in achieving balance.
+I have found a couple of key learnings over the years that have helped in achieving balance.

 Have a workspace that is clutter free

 Does your work area look like a rummage sale?
 I found the best boost to my productivity was to set up a separate work area that I can close off when I am not working.
-This area is clean, organized and clutter free which provides 2 key benefits.
+This area is clean, organized and clutter-free, which provides 2 key benefits.

 Stay Focused, Stop Procrastinating and Get the Job Done

 Making your time count is so important.
 I have been on projects that go from meeting to meeting, coffee break to coffee break.
 You need to concentrate on what you need to do to get the job done.
-I have found that there are days that if I spend an extra hour or two doing an activity for the simple reason that I would not have to worry about it tomorrow, can do wonders.
+I have found that there are days that if I spend an extra hour or two doing an activity for the simple reason that I would not have to worry about it tomorrow, it can do wonders.

 One of the best bits of consultant advice I received was “work like a dog during the week, party like it’s 1999 on the weekend”.
-The key takeaway is to set aside time for work, and work!
+The key takeaway is to set aside time for work and work!
 When you have a break, take a break.
 When I find that I feel overwhelmed with work, I fall back on the Pomodoro Technique.
 The technique is used to separate work activities into manageable slices, traditionally 25 minutes in length, separated by short breaks.

 Share Your Journey

 Going through the activities above helped me analyze where I was and where I needed to improve.
-I am reasonably happy with my work life balance although I can always improve.
+I am reasonably happy with my work-life balance, although I can always improve.
 Let me know what you think and anything you have found that helps you maintain your work-life balance.
-The PowerBI workbook and an Excel version are available here
+The PowerBI workbook and an Excel version are available here.